diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 For the full code of the sentiment analysis in Databricks, please refer to the file sentiment analysis code in this repository.

 ### 10. Visualize Sentiment Analysis Results
 Use [MongoDB Atlas Charts](https://www.mongodb.com/products/charts) to visualize the sentiment analysis results.
 You can create various types of charts to understand the sentiment of the Reddit data over time.
-For example, in this project, we created a chart to visualize the average post sentiment score over time.
+For example, in this project, we created a chart to visualize the average post-sentiment score over time.
 Here are the steps to build that chart:

 - First, log in to MongoDB Atlas and navigate to your cluster.
 - Click on the **"Charts"** button.